mayamcdougall/NotePaper/README.md

 All other NotePaper files can just be removed/replaced as usual.
 You may want to remove your old NotePaper files first, just in case some of them have moved around since the last version.

 ## Changelog {#changelog}

+### 1.5.3 - 05/01/16
+* Added Animations on page load.
+Enable in config.
+* Per-Page CSS Overrides by adding `css_override: path/to/override.css` to metadata.
+* Fixed a bug where Search/Tag pages displayed the index's Title and OG properties.
+* Check length of automatic descriptions and only add ellipsis if too long.

 ### 1.5.2 - 03/18/16
 * Made `disable.front_page_buttons` also affect buttons on a regular front page.